 09 of 10

 10 of 10

 The last absolute necessity every woodworker should have is a small block plane.
-This device is used for shaving thin amounts of wood away from the stock and is invaluable for cleaning up edges during assembly.
+This traditional woodcraft tool is used for removing thin shavings of wood and is invaluable for cleaning up edges during assemblies.